 ) by the Polish Control

-- Max. number of slave modules: 10, 60 or 400.
+- Maximum number of Slave modules: 10, 60 or 400.
 The M-Bus Master 400 type is used for power supply and signal conversion in networks with more than 255 devices, or devices that extremely stress the network.